odebeir/max30100/README.md

-# A Python library for the Maxim MAX30100 pulse oximetry chip
+# A micropython library for the Maxim MAX30100 pulse oximetry chip

-This library provides a basic Python interface to the MAXIM MAX30100 heart rate and Sp02 sensor chip.
-Other libraries are available (e.g. Intel's UPM) but these are not easily compiled on a Raspberry Pi.
+This is a [MicroPython](http://micropython.org/) library for MAXIM MAX30100 heart rate and Sp02 sensor chip.
+This library has been tested on a pyboard lite v1.0.

-This library is a Python re-implementation of original C library by Connor Huffine/Kontakt, available [here](https://github.com/kontakt/MAX30100), with a slightly different API + additional features (buffering values, etc.).
+This library is adapted from the Python library by Martin Fitzpatrick/mfitzp, available [here](https://github.com/mfitzp/max30100) which is based on the original C library by Connor Huffine/Kontakt, available [here](https://github.com/kontakt/MAX30100), with a slightly different API + additional features (buffering values, etc.).

 Currently this library supports both IR led (pulse) and red led (SpO2) modes, with support (via gpiozero) for